Quantum isomorphism of $2$-graphs: Introduction

 \section{Introduction}

 Higher rank graphs (synonymously rank \(k\) graphs or \(k\)-graphs) are natural generalization of graphs.
 Roughly speaking, a $k$-graph $\Lambda$ is a countable small category equipped with a ``degree map" $d:\Lambda\raro\mathbb{N}^{k}$ with the morphisms admitting a unique factorization property.
 Since its inception, it has played a key role in the realm of noncommutative geometry and topology.
 In particular, it helps in the proper generalization of Cuntz-Krieger $C^{\ast}$-algebras to higher-rank graph $C^{\ast}$-algebras.
-There is a formidable literature on higher rank graphs and their $C^{\ast}$-algebras (see \cite{NYJM}, \cite{Steger1}, \cite{Steger2}, \cite{Sims}, \cite{Sims1}, \cite{Sims2}, \cite{Hazzlewood1} to name a few).
-Pioneered by S. Wang (\cite{Wang}), the quantum symmetry of various finite dimensional or infinite dimensional classical or quantum objects has been quite extensively studied by many authors in recent years (e.g. \cite{Goswami}, \cite{Banica}, \cite{Hajac}, \cite{Skalski}, \cite{Asfaq}, \cite{Voigt2} \cite{Vaes}).
+There is a formidable literature on higher rank graphs and their $C^{\ast}$-algebras (see \cites{NYJM,Steger1,Steger2,Sims,Sims1,Sims2,Hazzlewood1} to name a few).
+Pioneered by S. Wang (\cite{Wang}), the quantum symmetry of various finite dimensional or infinite dimensional classical or quantum objects has been quite extensively studied by many authors in recent years (e.g. \cites{Goswami,Banica,Hajac,Skalski,Asfaq,Voigt2,Vaes}).
 Such quantum symmetry is now well established as the generalized symmetry in the world of noncommutative geometry or topology.
-Among the finite structures, the quantum automorphism group of finite graphs (see \cite{Schmidt}, \cite{Fulton}), at least for small number of vertices, are reasonably well understood by now.
-Moreover, the notion of the quantum automorphism groups of graphs has found its way into quantum information theory (see \cite{Qinfo}) as well as some concrete physical models involving graphs (see \cite{Potts}).
+Among the finite structures, the quantum automorphism group of finite graphs (see \cites{Schmidt,Fulton}), at least for small number of vertices, are reasonably well understood by now.
+Moreover, the notion of the quantum automorphism groups of graphs has found its way into quantum information theory (see \cites{Qinfo,Qinfo2}) as well as some concrete physical models involving graphs (see \cite{Potts}).
 Therefore, higher rank graphs being a generalization of usual graphs, it is quite natural to consider the notion of quantum automorphism groups of higher rank graphs.
-Recall that the quantum automorphism groups of $C^{\ast}$-algebras are typically defined to be the universal objects of certain category of compact quantum groups acting faithfully on the $C^{\ast}$-algebras.
-Existence of the universal objects in such categories are often tricky and requires careful consideration.
-In this paper, we define the notion of ``the'' quantum automorphism group of rank $2$ graphs.
-We restrict our attention to the class of $2$-graphs as they have an equivalent formulation in terms of a simpler combinatorial data circumventing the category theoretic machinery.
-Briefly speaking, a $2$-graph can be described by a triple consisting of two $1$-graphs on the same vertex set having commuting vertex matrices and a bijection between certain sets.
-We would like to mention that we restrict our attention to the case where the common vertex set has finitely many points and the individual graphs are without multiple edge, source or sink to be able to work in the category of compact quantum groups.
-Then the quantum automorphism group of such a triple is naturally defined.
-But one has to be careful as the isomorphism class of $2$-graphs depend on a natural notion of equivalence between triples.
-We consider the right notion of two equivalent triples and prove that the quantum automorphism groups of such equivalent triples are isomorphic.
-This allows us to call the quantum automorphism group of a triple ``the'' quantum automorphism group of the corresponding $2$-graph.
-We then compute the quantum automorphism group of some $2$-graphs.
-It is clear from the definition that in order to find the quantum automorphism group of a $2$-graph to be genuine one has to at least start with a triple which has two constituent graphs admitting genuine quantum automorphisms.
-But that is naturally not sufficient though as seen in Section~\ref{sec:computation} Example (b).
-A particular class of $2$-graphs are of importance where the constituent graphs of the triple are two copies of the same graph.
-In such cases if the bijection is the trivial one then obviously one gets the quantum automorphism group of the $1$-graph as the quantum automorphism group of the corresponding $2$-graph.
-In that way one can easily ensure genuine quantum symmetry by choosing the $1$-graph with genuine quantum symmetry.
-However, the case of non-trivial bijection is clearly more interesting.
-We have an example with a non-trivial bijection where the quantum automorphism group of the resulting $2$-graph is still genuine.
-Also we exhibit one example where we have two copies of the complete graph on $4$-vertices as the constituent graphs of the triple, but there is a choice of a bijection so that the quantum automorphism group of the corresponding triple is not only classical but also it is trivial.
-We end this paper with a brief discussion on possible problems to explore in future.
-We have also added an Appendix section where a brief sketch of the proof of the fact that the isomorphism classes of $2$-graphs depend on an equivalence class of triples has been included.